 Format: 2-days events

-1st day day for scholars
+1st day for scholars: December 16

 Laurent Calvet (EDHEC Business School) Raman Uppal (EDHEC Business School) Gianfranco Gianfrate (EDHEC Business School) – managing guest editor